trustnote-org/how-to-code/documentation/english/API10.md

 # TrustNote 2.0 API

-Version 1.0.
+Version 1.0

 Below is the current draft of TrustNote 2.0 API release, it is a living document, and will be updated according to feedbacks and suggestions from the community.
-Please share your feedback in this [Reddit comment thread](https://www.reddit.com/r/trustnotedev/comments/9rfflk/trustnote_request_for_comments_on_trustnote_20/).
+Please share your suggestions and feedbacks in this [Reddit comment thread](https://www.reddit.com/r/trustnotedev/comments/9rfflk/trustnote_request_for_comments_on_trustnote_20/).

 Last modified on Oct 26, 2018